-Groups active during 2018 had between 6 and 165 members, with the number of people coming along to face-to-face events ranging from 6 to 70.
-Groups had between 1 and 6 Connectors, with Connectors much preferring not to do the role solo.
+Groups led by the 14 Connectors interviewed had between 17 and 206 members, with the number of people coming along to face-to-face events ranging from 15 to 80 per group.

-What has happened as a result of having a Neighbour Group?
+What has happened as a result of having Neighbour Groups?

-Neighbours have built a strong sense of community and reduced loneliness through a wide range of activities:
+Neighbours build a strong sense of community and reduce loneliness through a wide range of activities:

-- Groups have larger activities from time to time, such as end of year celebrations, parties, outdoor movies and Easter egg hunts.
-Using the skills of local members, there is sometimes live music, face-painting, etc. A local art gallery put on a special event just for one group.
+- Groups have larger activities from time to time, such as end of year celebrations, parties, outdoor movies, Easter egg hunts, treasure hunts, cricket.
+Using the skills of local members, there is sometimes live music and face-painting.

-- Others taking action on a local issue (noise, protecting a church square).
-One group adds an element of helping the disadvantaged by having everyone bring along coats, blankets or other things to donate to charity.
+- One group adds an element of helping the disadvantaged by having everyone bring along coats, blankets or other things to donate to charity.